zoonk/handbook/about/values.md

 We say what we're thinking and we always seek to improve things.

 That doesn't mean our suggestions and comments are always going to be accepted.
-It's normal for disagreements to occur.
+It's normal (and expected) for disagreements to occur.
-But all comments will be welcome and discussed.
+But all comments are be welcome and discussed.
 Eventually, a decision will be made.
-We'll accept that decision and work together to make it work.
+We accept that decision and work together to make it work.
 Even when we disagree with it.
 We can (and should) always revisit those decisions and disagreements over time, though.